clinical-meteor/fhir-starter/CONTRIBUTING.md

-## Contributing to Babel Starter Kit
+## Contributing to Material FHIR UI

-♥ [Babel Starter Kit](https://www.kriasoft.com/babel-starter-kit) and want to get involved?
+♥ [material-fhir-ui](https://github.com/clinical-meteor/material-fhir-ui) and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 Please take a moment to review this document in order to make the contribution process easy and